Sv443/BetterYTM/contributing.md

   - `npm run preview` - Same as `npm run build-preview`, but also starts the dev server for a few seconds so the extension that's waiting for file changes can update the script
 - **`npm run lint`**
   Builds the userscript with the TypeScript compiler and lints it with ESLint.
 Doesn't verify the functionality of the script, only checks for syntax and TypeScript errors!
+- **`npm run storybook`**
+  Starts Storybook for developing and testing components.
+After launching, it will automatically open in your default browser.
 - **`npm run gen-readme`**
   Updates the README files by inserting different parts of generated sections into them.
 - **`npm run tr-progress`**